Eco Church

 Carbon Literacy®: “An awareness of the carbon costs and impacts of everyday activities, and the ability and motivation to reduce emissions, on an individual, community and organisational basis.”

-Click below to complete a short online form if you would to have the seminar hosted in your parish, benefice or deanery.
+Click here to register your interest in hosting a seminar in your parish, benefice or deanery.
 Depending on interest we may connect you with neighbouring parishes to hold the seminar.
 There is no cost, and attendance to the seminar would be free.